-In the last three years, ISTG has received donations from all 50 states, and more than 25 countries.
+In the last three years, ISTG has received donations from all 50 states and more than 25 countries.
 In addition to the more than 3 million bras, underwear, and menstrual hygiene products donated, ISTG has donated over 425,000 toiletries including soaps, shampoos, etc. around the country.

 Disaster Relief Program

 Individuals, organizations, and even the federal government have requested that ISTG send aid to areas affected by flooding, fires, and other disasters that require sudden evacuation.
-Flooding in Baton Rouge, Hurricanes Harvey, Irma, Maria, Florence, and Matthew, the Gatlinburg wildfires in Tennessee, and the devastating 2018 wild fires in California have all necessitated immediate response with large quantities of product.
-Hygiene products and bras are rarely on the mind when one is racing to collect treasured items on the way out the door, but are still just as necessary in the aftermath.
+Flooding in Baton Rouge, Hurricanes Harvey, Irma, Maria, Florence, and Matthew, the Gatlinburg wildfires in Tennessee, and the devastating 2018 wildfires in California have all necessitated immediate response with large quantities of product.
+Menstrual hygiene products and bras are rarely on the mind when one is racing to collect treasured items on the way out the door, but are still just as necessary in the aftermath.
 ISTG’s unique structure allows for a rapid response, which many disaster relief organizations are unable to do.
 Over 350,000 products have been distributed.

 Force for Change Programs

-The Force for Change programs encompass advocacy, unique populations special requests from partners, and creates long term change in the lives of those they serve.
+The Force for Change programs encompass advocacy, unique populations, special requests from partners, and creates long term change in the lives of those they serve.
 ISTG has utilized corporate partnerships and private donations to meet these needs.
 The unique groups served include:

 - Breast cancer survivors

 - School districts: The financial choice between hygiene products and food is somewhat obvious.
 But equally important are the times when girls are forced to choose petty theft or missing school.
-ISTG partnered with Chicago Public Schools and the CDC to ensure access to hygiene products so that students could still come to school during their period.
+ISTG partnered with Chicago Public Schools and the CDC to ensure access to menstrual hygiene products so that students could still come to school during their period.
 Over 210,000 products have been distributed so far.